Suggest a Songfact / Artistfact

 A duet between Paul McCartney and Stevie Wonder, this is a song about racial harmony, using piano keys as a metaphor.
 The black keys on a piano are ebony, and the white ones are ivory - the song asks why we all can't lie together in perfect harmony like the keys.

-This was a huge hit in the US, staying at #1 for 7 weeks.
+This was a huge hit in the US, staying at #1 for seven weeks.
 Listeners quickly tired of the song, however, and it got very little radio play after it dropped off the charts.
-In the following years, the song was often mocked as superficial and trite, and a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
+In the following years, the song was often mocked as superficial and maudlin, a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
 In 2004, Blender magazine ranked this #10 on their list of the worst songs of all time.